 In the fields of Real-time Signal Processing, Digital Image Processing and others, high-speed and high-precision data acquisition modules are demanded.
-ART2932 data acquisition module, which brings in advantages of similar products that produced in China and other countries, is convenient for use, high cost and stable performance.
+ART PCI8195 data acquisition module, which brings in advantages of similar products that produced in china and other countries, is convenient for use, high cost and stable performance.

-ART2932 is a data acquisition module based on PC104 bus.
-It can be directly connected with PC104 interface of computer to constitute the laboratory, product quality testing center and systems for different areas of data acquisition, waveform analysis and processing.
+ART PCI8195 is a data acquisition module based on PCI bus.
+It can be directly inserted into IBM-PC/AT or a computer which is compatible with PCI8195 to constitute the laboratory, product quality testing center and systems for different areas of data acquisition, waveform analysis and processing.
 It may also constitute the monitoring system for industrial production process.